molikto/mlang/README.md

 #### mutable metas

+we are not using an contextual monad, but directly using mutation and using JVM referential equality.

+we represent not solved metas directly by a holder value with no value solved, we maintain so that all references is the same *JVM object*, so setting a value for it set for all references. because closing a context will ensure all metas is solved, we never need to read back a open meta body, this helps to maintain reference equality.

+also adding a new meta is direct mutate the context.

-having mutable metas and mutable context means our values is mutable. meta solving will mutate the context and the value world.
+having mutable metas and mutable context means our values is mutable.

-also adding a new meta will mutate the context.

-this means: unification and type checking is side-effecting. this means one need to be careful when writing these code.
+this means: unification and type checking is side-effecting. this means one need to be careful when writing these code. call order maters. you should `finishReify` at the last thing you do in this context.

-also this means whnf is not stable in some cases (open meta headed ones). so we don't remember unstable ones
+also this means whnf is not stable in some cases. this seems to be transparent to outside of `Value.scala`, but it means we cannot remember whnf of open meta headed values, because they might change after open meta is solved. this doesn't have more effect though.

 other than this, our algorithm is pretty ignorance about metas. open metas is much like a generic variable, closed metas is much like a reference, when evaluation on them doesn't work, we just stuck, when unification doesn't work, just return false. what can be wrong with this? (funny face)